karlidean/smart-store-karlidean/src/analytics_project/olap/README.md

 ## Workflow and Logic (Post - Project Setup in VS Code)
 ### Implementing the DSN
 1. Implemented ODBC with PowerBI and entered all dimension tables into my system.
-You can find this screenshot [here](link to photo).
    1. Used schema outlined in P3 - P5.
-You can find this screenshot [here](link to photo).
+You can find this screenshot [here](https://github.com/karlidean/smart-store-karlidean/blob/main/src/analytics_project/olap/images/dimensions_in_powerBI.png).
 2. Implemented Slicing, Dicing, and Drilldown methods outlined below:

 ### Slicing (Filtering by 1 Dimension to Isolate that Metric's Performance)